AnthonyMarche/The-Court-Side/README.md

-# Project 3 - Starter Kit - Symfony
+# Project 3 Symfony - Origins Digital - The Court Side

 ## Presentation

-This starter kit is here to easily start a repository for Wild Code School students.
+This is our third and final project at the Wild Code School.
+The team is composed of Alexis Boucherie, Anthony Marché, Yazid Hamzi and Naomie Atil.
+We are part of the PHP course.
+Our client desired a user-friendly website with an intuitive design.

+The Court Side is a direct-to-consumer video content free platform specialized in sports where the users need to register in order to access the premium content.

 It's symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.

-* GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :

-    * PHP_CodeSniffer to check PSR12
-    * PHPStan focuses on finding errors in your code (without actually running it)
-    * PHPmd will check if you follow PHP best practices

-  If tests fail, the commit is canceled and a warning message is displayed to developper.

-* Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
-It will run :

-    * Tasks to check if vendor, .idea, env.local are not versionned,
-    * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

-## Getting Started for Students
+## Getting Started for Users

 ### Prerequisites

-1. Check composer is installed
+1. Check if composer is installed
-2. Check yarn & node are installed
+2. Check if yarn & node are installed

 ### Install